-Local carers' centres are independent charities that offer practical support, advice and information for you as carer in your local area – either by phone, drop-in or outreach surgeries.
+Local carer centres are independent charities that offer practical support, advice and information for you as carer in your local area – either by phone, drop-in or outreach surgeries.

 Find a carer centre

 Your GP, district nurse, health visitor or social worker can put you in touch with a carer centre.
 You don't need to be referred – you can just drop in during opening hours.

 What help can I get at a carer centre?

 Carer centres can help you with:

 emotional support – talk with trained staff, volunteers and other carers who understand your situation

 community consultation – giving carers a unified voice to have an impact on local, regional and national decision-making

 activities for yourself – including time out from caring, breaks, relaxation therapies, and the opportunity to enjoy your own social life